lukebertram/intro-portfolio/README.md

 ## Known Bugs

 I cannot figure out how to get the topmost text (Name and subtitle over the header image) to vertically align to the bottom of the container instead of the top.
+At this point, I'm not even sure if I want it down there anymore, but I'd sure like to see how it looks before I make the final call.

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+If you require support for the use of this webpage or would like to contact me, you may do so via lukebertram@gmail.com

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+This portfolio landing page was constructed using the Bootstrap 4 framework and, of course, HTML with CSS styling.

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

 Copyright (c) 2017 **_Luke Bertram_**

+This software is licensed under the MIT license?